Paraplegia and Quadriplegia Resulting From a Serious Commercial Trucking Wreck

 Being involved in any kind of traffic accident can be yield severe physical consequences.
 There is no doubt that car-to-car collisions, especially on the beltway or interstate, have the potential for serious bodily injury and even death.
 But while automobile wrecks have the potential for tragic results, the involvement of a commercial motor vehicle (CMV) in most highway accidents can spell disaster for the people involved.

-As Maryland auto and trucking injury attorneys, the legal team at Lebowitz & Mzhen, LLC, understands the pain and discomfort that victims often endure following a serious roadway collision.
+As Maryland auto and trucking injury attorneys, the legal team at Lebowitz & Mzhen Personal Injury Lawyers, understands the pain and discomfort that victims often endure following a serious roadway collision.
 While broken bones can mend and cuts, bruises and lesser injuries will likely heal, the effects of more life-threatening injuries can linger for weeks or months; perhaps a lifetime.
 In cases of spinal cord damage due to a commercial truck accident, the results can be nothing less than catastrophic for the victims and their family.

 As Baltimore trucking accident specialists, we know that there are few winners when it comes to collisions between large trucks -- such as box-type delivery vehicles and semi tractor-trailer rigs -- and smaller passenger vehicles.
 Anyone who has survived a road wreck involving a large commercial truck will likely never wish to relive the experience.
 When a passenger car is hit by a much larger vehicle, at least one of the occupants is bound to receive some kind of injury, which can often be serious.
 Neck and back injuries are common, but severe spinal cord injury can result in loss of function in one or more limbs.